zackbraksa/shelp/README.md

 A command line tool that translates natural language into shell commands, using OpenAI's GPT models.

-DISCLAIMER: This is work in progress and might be rough around the edges.
+**DISCLAIMER**: This is work in progress and might be rough around the edges.
 Please be patient and report any issues you encounter.

 ## Installation